Reproducing kernel Hilbert space compactification of unitary evolution groups: Examples and discussion

 We use the standard parameter values $ \beta = 8/3 $, $\rho = 28$, $\sigma = 10 $, and take $F:\real^3\to\real^3$ to be the identity map. \item The R\"ossler system \cite{Rossler76} on $\real^3$, generated by the smooth vector field $\vec V $, with components $(V_1, V_2, V_3) $ at $(x,y,z)$ given by

 We use the standard parameter values $ a = 0.1 $, $ b = 0.1 $, $ c = 14$, and as in the case of the L63 system, set $F$ to the identity map. \end{enumerate}

 \paragraph{Methodology} The following steps describe sequentially the entire numerical procedure carried out for each system.
 Additional algorithmic details, including pseudocode are included in~\ref{appVB} and~\ref{sec:algo}. \begin{enumerate} \item Numerical trajectories $x_0, x_1, \ldots, x_{N-1} $ of length $N$, with $x_n = \Phi^{n\Delta t}(x_0)$, were generated using a sampling interval $\Delta t>0$.
 In the case of the torus rotation, $ \Delta t $ was set to $2 \pi/ 500 \approx 0.013$.
 The sampling interval in the L63 and R\"ossler experiments was 0.01 and 0.04, respectively.
-In all three experiments, the number of samples was $N=\text{64,000}$.
-The trajectories for the torus experiments were computed analytically.
+In all three experiments, the \blue{nominal number of samples was $N=\text{64,000}$.
+In the torus case, we also show eigenfunction results for $ N = 6400 $ to assess sensitivity to sampling errors.} The trajectories for the torus experiments were computed analytically.
 The L63 and R\"ossler experiments utilize numerical trajectories generated in Matlab, using the \texttt{ode45} solver.
 These trajectories start from arbitrary initial conditions in $\real^3$, followed by a spinup period of $N\,\Delta t $ time units before collecting the actual ``production'' data. \item The observation map $F$ described for each system was used to generate the respective time series $ F( x_0 ), F( x_1 ), \ldots, F( x_{N-1} ) $.
 For our choices of $F $, all of these time series take values in $\real^3$.
 In addition, we generated time series $ f( x_0 ), f(x_1), \ldots, f(x_{N-1}) $ for various other continuous, real-valued observables for use in forecasting experiments (described below).

 \item Data-driven eigenpairs $ (\lambda_{N,j}, \phi_{N,j} ) $ with $ j \in \{ 0, \ldots, L - 1 \} $ were computed by applying Algorithm~\ref{alg:data_basis} to the dataset $F(x_0), \ldots, F(x_{N-1})$.
 Throughout, we used the variable-bandwidth Gaussian kernel described in~\ref{appVB}, in conjunction with the bistochastic normalization procedure from Section~\ref{secReview_RKHS}.
 In addition, we tuned the kernel bandwidth $\epsilon$ using an automatic procedure; see~\ref{appVB} for further details and references.
 The number of eigenfunctions employed in our experiments ranged from $L=500$ to 1000; i.e., $L \ll N $ in all cases.
 As described in~\ref{appVB}, the eigenpairs $ (\lambda_{N,j}, \phi_{N,j} ) $ for the bistochastic kernels employed here can be determined from the singular values and left singular vectors of a non-symmetric $N \times N $ kernel matrix, without explicit formation of the Markov kernel matrix itself.
 We followed that approach here, using Matlab's \texttt{svds} iterative solver to perform the singular value decomposition (SVD).
 All pairwise distances in data space required for kernel evaluation were computed by brute force (as opposed to using approximate nearest-neighbor search) in Matlab, retaining $5000 \ll N $ nearest neighbors per datapoint.